 - Challenge students to visualize what the piece of paper will look like when unfolded.

 - Present 4 possible options of what the square would look like unfolded.

 - Invite children to select the best option.

-- Unfold the piece of paper to confirm students’ prediction.
+- Unfold the piece of paper to confirm students’ predictions.

-- Continue with next challenges.
-The challenges increase in complexity, both in terms of where the folds are in the paper (vertical, horizontal, or diagonal), and with increasing numbers of folds and/or holes (Answers).
+- Continue with next challenges which increase in complexity, both in terms of where the folds are in the paper (vertical, horizontal, or diagonal), and with increasing numbers of folds and/or holes.

 - How does the child describe the location of the holes?

 - Does the child use spatial language (over, under, top, bottom, right, left)?

 - Is the child able to consistently and accurately identify where the holes will be when the paper is opened?